scroll-tech/frontends/src/assets/blog/technicalPrinciples.md

-# Scroll's Technical Principles
+# Scroll’s Technical Principles

-To scale Ethereum with our zkEVM-based zkRollup, we have designed Scroll based on a set of technical principles which uphold Scroll's [core values](https://mirror.xyz/scroll.eth/EYn7ODhQAnNWABwWcu5xZLts_wEXTZAEWyTgExGS1DA).
+To scale Ethereum with our zkEVM-based zkRollup, we have designed Scroll based on a set of technical principles which uphold Scroll’s [core values](https://mirror.xyz/scroll.eth/EYn7ODhQAnNWABwWcu5xZLts_wEXTZAEWyTgExGS1DA).
 This post lays out these principles and how they relate to our broader design for Scroll.

 ## **Our technical principles**